5 Things You Need to Know for HIPAA Compliance in 2023

 1. Convergence of HIPAA Security and Privacy

 With the advent of Electronic Medical Records and other new healthcare technology, security and privacy have started to converge to the point where they have become nearly one and the same.
-Sensitive ePHI cannot be protected without proper security, and security is in place to protect patient privacy.
+Sensitive electronic protected health information (ePHI) cannot be safeguarded without proper security, and security is in place to protect patient privacy.

-In the past, the HIPAA privacy rule and security rule could be thought of as having distinct purposes.
+In the past, the HIPAA Privacy Rule and Security Rule could be thought of as having distinct purposes.
 While this is still true in some ways, it’s becoming apparent that the two rules are growing stickier with each other.
-Therefore, for the present and future, healthcare leaders should consider them as intersecting elements of HIPAA compliance.
+Therefore, for the present and future, healthcare leaders should consider them intersecting elements of HIPAA compliance.